Keav/Sublime-Text-Settings/README.md

 - If you want this repo in GitHub for Windows, now add this local repo in the usual way, within GitHub for Windows.

 - Start Sublime Text - Package control should begin to downloading and installing the 'missing' packages.
-BE PATIENT - on an old laptop this took 15 mins plus during which time Sublime and laptop were unresponsive.

 ## Post Install Checks